What is the meaning of BPA, and how does it affect my coding?

 The EU is awaiting results from a BPA study in America and further advice from ESHA expected by the end of 2019, before making a further decision on whether to remove BPA from food packaging all together.
 This decision should be adapted in early 2020.

 Considering the popularity of BPA and its wide use this will have a significant impact on retailers, customers and packagers, with some expecting significant price increases.

 What are the effects of BPA on health?

 The health implications are not fully understood with scientist debating the impact of it.
-Some scientists and campaign groups argue that it has no impact on human health whereas others say BPA affects hormones and can lead to cancer and other diseases.
+Some scientists and campaign groups argue that it has no impact on human health whereas others say BPA affects hormones can lead to cancer and other diseases.
 A recent study found that BPA levels in humans have been severely underestimated, due to inaccurate measuring of the chemical and in reality it is 44 times more common than previously thought.